neu-cs2100/cs2100-pg-handout-testhw6/README.md

 ## Learning Outcomes

-- Working with interfaces and abstract classes
+- Working with abstract methods
+- Working with static methods
 - Parsing a `json` file into a dictionary
+- Normalizing data
 - Visualizing data

-In this assignment, you will write code to plot the data in an interesting way.
+In this assignment, you will write code to plot data about college professor reviews from the popular website [RateMyProfessors.com](RateMyProfessors.com).
-Plotting and visualizing across professor gender and review quality reveals interesting trends about human language usage.
+Plotting and visualizing word frequency data from reviews and comparing across professor gender and review quality reveals interesting trends about human language usage.
-We hope that you will be able to use this exercise in data visualization to also think critically about the underlying biases that exist in online datasets.
+We hope that you will be able to use this exercise in data visualization to also think critically about the biases that exist in online datasets.

 ## Introduction